 This afternoon we’ll take a boat trip to visit one of Egypt’s most beautifully situated temples which was also reclaimed from the rising waters of Lake Nasser.
 This is the Temple of Philae, which was dedicated to Isis.

 Later we board a traditional Nile felucca and sail a little way out of Aswan before mooring up for the night.
 Our separate facilities boat will join with us from time to time during the day and moor up with us at night.
 This boat helps us protect the environment of the banks of the Nile, having a proper toilet and showers on board as well as a hygienic kitchen.
-You sleep on the deck of the boat, with mattresses, blankets and mosquito nets provided.
-This is a fun but basic experience, and you can upgrade the two nights sleeping on the felucca to an additional two nights in hotels in Aswan if you prefer.
-In this case you will s case you'll spend two nights in Aswan and then drive to Luxor, rejoining the group when they arrive after the felucca cruise.
+You sleep on the deck of the felucca, with mattresses, blankets and mosquito nets provided.
+This is a fun but basic experience, and you can upgrade the night sleeping on the felucca to an additional night in a hotel in Aswan if you prefer.
+In this case you will s case you'll spend two nights in Aswan and then drive to Luxor, rejoining the group after their overnight on the boat.
 All other touring remains the same.

 On board felucca